The history of Regent University is an inspiring testament of what vision backed by excellence, innovation and integrity can accomplish.

 Regent is ranked among Top National Universities – U.S. News & World Report, 2019.

-Regent is named a National Center of Academic Excellence in Cyber Defense (CAE-CD) by the National Security Agency (NSA) and the Department of Homeland Security (DHS).
+Regent is named a National Center of Academic Excellence in Cyber Defense (CAE-CD) by the National Security Agency (NSA).
 First B.S. in Cybersecurity students graduate.

 Regent launches the Center for Christian Thought & Action, inspiring thought leaders from all over the world to tackle the profound and unsolvable problems of today’s culture.